-A cloth face mask fully covering nose and mouth keeps droplet nuclei from spreading.
+A cloth face mask fully covering nose and mouth reduces airborne particles with COVID-19 from spreading.
 Infectious particles spread in air by droplet nuclei can be carried 5 meters (almost 17 feet) when coughing or sneezing.
 For normal breathing to avoid the droplet nuclei and to prevent direct contact a distance of 2 meters (6 feet) between persons is sufficient in uncrowded and well-ventilated areas.
-A fitted mask with high efficiency filtration is needed to fully protect against tiny viruses, and such masks are worn by trained professional health care workers who need to be close to people under their care.
+A fitted mask with high efficiency filtration is needed to fully protect against tiny viruses carried by aerosols.
+This is most important for trained professional health care workers who need to be close to people under their care.

-Respiratory infections can be transmitted by direct close person-to-person contact (e.g., during kissing or hugging or hand shaking), and through the air, or from fomites (things the infected person has touched, coughed on, or sneezed on).
-Transmission on fomites can occur if the people in the room touched these items.
-Therefore, wash your hands before touching your face and items like your cell phone or your computer.
+Respiratory infections caused by many different microbes can be transmitted by direct close person-to-person contact (e.g., during kissing or hugging or hand shaking), and through the air, or from fomites (things the infected person has touched, coughed on, or sneezed on).
+Transmission on fomites is less common for COVID-19.
+Wash your hands before touching your face and items like your cell phone or your computer.
 Disinfect surfaces around you that you touch, like tabletops, door handles, and light switches.